 You don’t need to peel the ginger if it’s organic, just make sure it’s small enough to feed into the juicer.

 Simply feed the ginger then the beetroot into your juicer and voila.

 Lastly, add the lemon juice.
-You can either pass the lemon though the juicer, if you remove the rind.
+You can either pass the lemon through the juicer if you remove the rind.
 Or you can just squeeze it separately and add it to the beetroot ginger juice.

 Stir well and drink up!